 Ask your tax advisor how these charitable deduction changes impact you and your business.
 Also, check out inDinero’s tax resources for startups and small business owners.

 Did charitable giving fall off a cliff in 2020?
 Quite the opposite.

-In response to the global coronavirus pandemic last year, not-for-profit corporations, like our client, The Town Kitchen, continued to serve their constituents.
-The Town Kitchen provides the Bay-area with locally-sourced food and beverages and train underserved youth.
+In response to the global coronavirus pandemic last year, not-for-profit corporations like our client, The Town Kitchen, continued to serve their constituents.
+The Town Kitchen provides the Bay area with locally sourced food and beverages and trains underserved youth.
 Likewise, large corporations and smaller distilleries pivoted to provide goods like personal protective equipment and hand sanitizer to healthcare workers.

 According to Blackbaud, the third sector brought in $40.7 billion in 2020.
-Notably, online giving jumped 21% and 30% of online donations were made from a mobile device.
+Notably, online giving jumped 21%, and 30% of online donations were made from mobile devices.
 What’s more, the average online gift size of $177 was $29 higher than online gifts in 2019.

 This Pot of Gold post was inspired by ɸιλανθρωπία (Ancient Greek for philanthrōpía); the meaning of philanthropy is rooted in humanity, kindliness, and benevolence.